-B. Sub-direction

-State areas of As per the information and explanation Not land available to us. in Rasavani Unit. land reported under encroachment admeasuring 22.717 acres is under encroachment as per the report of survey and briefly explain the conducted by M/s The Geo Tek dated April steps takenby 24, 2019.
-Also there is public road the Company to constructed in 10.576 acres of land and its remove value considered as Nil.32.547 Acres of encroachments. land is given to Maharashtra Industrial Development Corporation, Maharashtra State Electricity Board, Hindustan Insecticides Limited, Mahatma Education Society.
+B. S ub-direction 1 State areas of land under encroachment and briefly explain the steps takenby the Company to remove encroachments.
+As per the information and explanation available to us, in Rasayani Unit, land admeasuring 22.717 acres is under encroachment as per the report of survey conducted by M/s The Geo Tek dated April 24, 2019.
+Also there is public road constructed in 10.576 acres of land and its value considered as Nil.32.547 Acres of land is given to Maharashtra Industrial Development Corporation, Maharashtra State Electricity Board, Hindustan Insecticides Limited, and Mahatma Education Society.
 We have been informed that the company has taken up matter before the Ministry and is in the process of necessary action for the recovery of encroached land.
+Not reported

-For BSJ & Associates Chartered Accountants (Firm's Registration No.010560S)

-CA. JOJO AUGUSTINE Partner(Membership No. 214088) UDIN: 20214088AAAABE4116
+For BSJ & Associates Chartered Accountants (Firm's Registration No.010560S) Sd/-CA. JOJO AUGUSTINE Partner(Membership No. 214088) UDIN: 20214088AAAABE4116